-There are a lot of reasons it makes sense for a business to add public WiFi, and it's the same for hospitals and wifi-access-points-2doctors' offices.
+There are a lot of reasons it makes sense for a business to add public WiFi, and it's the same for hospitals and doctors' offices.
 Unfortunately, medical-related businesses have a big hurdle to surmount when implementing WiFi: HIPAA.

 These regulations are in place to protect the sensitive private health data of individuals, but they can be a significant barrier to WiFi adoption.
 Worse, since regulations on electronic systems are lagging several years behind current technology, it's hard to know what systems even are HIPAA compliant.